Mksam13/alx-system_engineering-devops/README.md

-doing the shell navigation basics on my own
+#!/bin/bash
+This is the root of my repository
+This project is shell basics 0x00